-Your arm will, of course, generate a good deal of the power on the swing.
+Your arm will, of course, provide some of the power on the swing.
 However, players often emphasize the arm swing far too much and do not use their legs and hips or their body weight to their advantage.

 9. The Forehand Finish